sjspielman/phyphy/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to phyphy's documentation!
+phyphy documentation
 ===================================

-TEXT TEXT TEXT
+`phyphy <http://github.com/sjspielman/phyphy>`_ is a Python package for facilitating `HyPhy <http://hyphy.org/>`_ analysis execution and parsing.
+Phyphy is compatible with HyPhy version >= 2.3.7.

 --------------------------

-phyphy is freely available under a TBD license.
+phyphy is freely available under a FreeBSD license.
 The easiest way to install phyphy is using `pip` or `easy_install`:

 .. code-block:: bash